tock/tock/doc/reference/trd-non-xip.md

   program code into RAM is acceptable.
 - Execution time has relaxed deadlines, and additional execution time from having to load program code into RAM is acceptable.
+- Loading code into RAM allows more predictable layout of code and data and/or rewriting some instructions during load time, potentially enabling simpler relocation and shared libraries.